hooksw/konify/README.md

 ### The Node System

-This part is very important, as it involves a lot of parts: basic architecture,the UI node tree, expandability, debug information, and more.
+This part is very important, as it involves a lot of parts: basic architecture, the UI node tree, expandability, debug information, and more.

 We have had the following ideas: